mwittig/thing-it-node/README.md

 # thing-it.com

-You can use [www.thing-it.com](http://www.thing-it.com) to create and simulate your setup for **[thing-it-node]** and then just push the configuration file or connect your Nodes safely to the Internet.
+You can use [www.thing-it.com](http://www.thing-it.com) to create and simulate your setup for **[thing-it-node]** and then just push the configuration file or connect your Device Gateways safely to the Internet.

 # Dual License